sdsc-hpc-training-org/expanse_singularity/scratchimage.md

 ### Build Images from Scratch

-Singularity supports an image format that is writable called the sandbox format (a directory), ideal for the development process.
+Singularity supports an image format that is writable called the sandbox format (a directory).
+This is ideal for the development process on the laptop or workstation where you [installed Singularity](install.md)

 The following command creates a directory called ubuntu/ with an entire Ubuntu OS in the current working directory.